-Jupiter– Jupiter is located north of Miami and is a great destination for ecotourism.
+Jupiter is located north of Miami and is a great destination for ecotourism.
 Visit the Jonathan Dickinson or Riverbend State Parks and tour the 1860 dated inlet lighthouse.
 Baseball enthusiasts will enjoy the Roger Dean Stadium who hosts the spring training for the St. Louis Cardinals and the Florida Marlins.

-Sarasota– Sarasota is bustling with activities.
+Sarasota is bustling with activities.
 Stroll down the impressive streets of St. Armand’s Circle, bursting with shopping and eateries and chock full of history.
-Animal loves will prefer the Aquarium, Sarasota Jungle Gardens, and the Big Cat Habitat.
+Animal lovers will prefer the Aquarium, Sarasota Jungle Gardens, and the Big Cat Habitat.
 Sarasota also has an impressive art scene.
 As if there was not enough to do already, you will be bewitched by their neighboring beach beauties such as Lido Key, Siesta Key.
 Lastly, a visit to Sarasota would not be the same without seeing The Ringling-John & Mable Ringling Museum of Art.

 Florida is full of fun cities to visit and this Florida vacation destination guide only includes 12 of the 100’s of options.
 I would recommend almost anywhere in the Sunshine State.
 For more great Florida vacation destination ideas, click here.